1 888 370 6765

 Valentine's Day in 30 Countries Around the World

-We're all familiar with the traditions surrounding Valentine's Day in America a dozen roses, a box of chocolates, a sappy store-bought card (or a handwritten one, if you've got a way with words).
-But in other parts of the world, many cultures have their own unique twists on Valentine's Day traditions.
+We're all familiar with the traditions surrounding Valentine's Day in America a dozen roses, a box of chocolates, a store-bought card (or a handwritten one, if you've got a way with words).
+But across the globe, every culture has its unique twist on Valentine's Day customs.
 Carved wooden spoons?
-Public weddings?
-Lucky pigs?
-Read on to find out more.
+Mayan parades?
+Underwater wedding ceremonies (pictured above)?
+Read on to learn about 30 Valentine's Day traditions from around the world.

 Argentina